FOI-01299

 Data Queries

 If you have any queries regarding the data provided, or if you plan on publishing the data please contact foirequests@nhsbsa.nhs.uk ensuring you quote the above reference.
-This is important to ensure that the figures are not misunderstood or misrepresented.
+This is important to ensure that information is not misunderstood or misrepresented.

-If you plan on producing a press or broadcast story based upon the data please contact communicationsteam@nhsbsa.nhs.uk This is important to ensure that the figures are not misunderstood or misrepresented.
+If you plan on producing a press or broadcast story based upon the data please contact communicationsteam@nhsbsa.nhs.uk.
+This is important to ensure that the information is not misunderstood or misrepresented.

 Failure to do so is a breach of the terms of the licence.